 Edmonds Community College is a public, state school in a suburban setting in Lynnwood, Washington.
-Edmonds Community College was founded in 1967 and now enrolls around 8,435 students a year, including 8,435 undergrads.
-Edmonds Community College provides housing for up to 59 students.
+Edmonds Community College was founded in 1967 and the school currently enrolls around 6,545 students a year, including 6,545 undergrads.
+Edmonds Community College provides on-campus housing for up to 59 students.
+Most students live in off campus housing.

-Interested in journalism or communications?
-Edmonds Community College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Edmonds Community College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Edmonds Community College has many options for athletes.
 See them all and learn more about life at Edmonds Community College on the Student Life page.

-Let's take a closer look at to get a better sense of what Edmonds Community College offers and if it could be a good choice for you.
+Let's take a closer look at these areas to get a better sense of what Edmonds Community College offers and if the school could be a good choice for you.

-Out of all the first-year, full-time undergrads who start at Edmonds Community College, around 64% are still enrolled their sophomore year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Approximately 64% of first-year, full-time undergrads who start at Edmonds Community Collegereturn for their sophomore year.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
+Job placement stats are a good resource for understanding the value of a degree from Edmonds Community College by providing a look on how job placement has gone for other grads.
 Within six months of graduating, 33% of graduates receive at least one full-time job offer.

 If Edmonds Community College seems like a school you want to apply to, click the heart button to save it to your college list.

-Edmonds Community College is located in the suburban setting of Lynnwood, Washington, less than an hour from Seattle.
+Edmonds Community College is located in the suburban setting of Lynnwood, Washington, in the suburbs of Seattle.

 You can also take a virtual campus tour to get a sense of what Edmonds Community College and Lynnwood are like without leaving home.